Bukavu, 08 March, 2022 / 9:15 pm (ACI Africa).

-On the annual event of the International Women’s Day (IWD) marked March 8, officials of a development entity of the Religious Institute of the Salesians of Don Bosco (SDB) have reviewed their programs that seek to empower girls and women across the globe, including Africa.
+On the annual event of the International Women’s Day (IWD) marked March 8, officials of a development entity of the Religious Institute of the Salesians of Don Bosco (SDB) have reviewed their programs that seek to empower “young women and girls” across the globe, including Africa.

-“Salesian missionaries living and working in more than 130 countries are focused on achieving gender equality through programs targeted specifically for young women and girls,” officials of Salesian Missions, the U.S. development arm of SDB, say in their March 8 report shared with ACI Africa.
+“Salesian missionaries living and working in more than 130 countries are focused on achieving gender equality through programs targeted specifically for young women and girls,” officials of Salesian Missions, the U.S. development arm of SDB, say in their Tuesday, March 8 report.

-The programs, they further say, “strive to empower young women and girls by providing opportunities for education and training that lead to livable wage employment.”
+The programs, Salesian Missions officials add, “strive to empower young women and girls by providing opportunities for education and training that lead to livable wage employment.”